Anoncheg1/emacs-org-links/README.md

 For opening links we add hook to org-execute-file-search-functions that called from `org-link-search' function, used by Org function for oppening files: `org-open-at-point' (bound to C-c C-o by default in Org mode.) and `org-open-at-point-global'.

 ## Donate, sponsor author
-You can give me crypto money directly with crypto currencies:
+You can sponsor author crypto money directly with crypto currencies:
 - BTC (Bitcoin) address: 1CcDWSQ2vgqv5LxZuWaHGW52B9fkT5io25
 - USDT (Tether) address: TVoXfYMkVYLnQZV3mGZ6GvmumuBfGsZzsN
+- TON (Telegram) address: UQC8rjJFCHQkfdp7KmCkTZCb5dGzLFYe2TzsiZpfsnyTFt9D